-For young teenage drivers, a driving permit (also known as a provisional license or learner’s permit) is the first step towards obtaining a driver’s license.
+For young teenage drivers, a Colorado permit test (also known as a provisional license or learner’s permit) is the first step towards obtaining a driver’s license.
 Next is a minor’s license, and finally, the full driver’s license.

 The driving permit may not be on the same level as a full, unrestricted driver’s license, but with it, you can sharpen your driving skills, clock the mandatory practice hours, and gain enough experience and driving confidence to pass the driver licensing exams.

 Alongside the benefits the permit carries, there are limitations you should also be mindful of.
 You do not want your driving privileges revoked or suspended, either by willful or inadvertent negligence, so take extra care not to overstep your boundaries.

 In this article, we will discuss the restrictions a permit driver in Colorado must be aware of at all times: